tomatoweb/vue-quasar-app/README.md

 quasar build

 // the build is in dist/spa
-// the "dist" is in the .gitignore, so it will be pulled on server.
+// the "dist" is in the .gitignore, so it will be pulled on test server.
 // So, you don't need to build on server, just git pull
 ```
 ### NGINX configuration for production for vuejs must have try_files $uri $uri/ /index.html;